-A Content Management System, CMS for short, is software which enables users to create and maintain a website without programming knowledge.
+A content management system, or CMS, is software that allows users to create and maintain a website without programming knowledge.

 Conversational commerce is a subarea of e-commerce and encompasses all dialog-oriented trading activities between customers and companies.
-Digital communication takes place in real time from person to person or between people and software.
-Conversational Commerce includes online commerce via voice assistants (V-Commerce), messaging services (e.g. WhatsApp or Facebook Messenger) and chatbots.
+Digital communication takes place in real time from human-to-human or between human and software.
+Conversational commerce includes online commerce via voice assistants (v-commerce), messaging services (e.g. WhatsApp or Facebook Messenger) and chatbots.

-In online marketing, conversion is understood to mean the transformation of a website visitor from reader to doer.
-What is meant is that a website visitor performs a specific action.
+In online marketing, conversion is understood as the transformation of a website visitor from a reader to a doer.
+What is meant is that a website visitor performs a certain action.
 An action can be, for example, registering for a newsletter, buying a product, downloading content, signing up for a trial, filling out a contact form, subscribing, sharing on social media, or clicking on a link.
-Conversions can be divided into macro and micro conversions, with the objective varying depending on the business model.
+Conversions can be divided into macro and micro conversions, whereby the objective varies depending on the business model.
 The conversion rate is used to measure success.

-The conversion rate (CRV) is the KPI for measuring conversions.
+Conversion rate (CRV), also called conversion rate, represents the KPI for measuring conversions.
 It relates the number of website visitors to the conversions achieved and is expressed as a percentage.
-It is usually measured using web analytics tools such as Google Analytics.
+The measurement is mostly done via web analytics tools such as Google Analytics.

-Corporate Design, not to be confused with corporate identity, is the visual appearance of a company.
-It contains the uniform appearance of a company or an organization, such as the logo, the corporate color or also the typography, in order to support the Corporate Identity both outwardly and inwardly.
-In order to implement this image holistically, design guidelines are defined, in which the design constants are fixed and assigned to their areas of application.
+, Corporate design, not to be confused with corporate identity, is the visual appearance of a company.
+It includes the uniform appearance of a company or organization, such as the logo, the corporate color or even the typography, to support the corporate identity both externally and internally.
+In order to implement this image in a holistic manner, design guidelines are established in which the design constants are laid down and assigned to their areas of application.

 CPC is an abbreviation for cost-per-click.
 This is a performance-based billing method in online marketing in which advertising costs are dependent on the number of clicks.
-It therefore reflects the average price of a clicked ad.
+Consequently, it reflects the average price of a clicked ad.
 The best-known user of CPC is Google with its Google Ads form of advertising.
 CPC is also used in affiliate marketing.

-CPL is short for cost-per-lead.
-It is used to determine the average costs incurred to generate a lead.
-The calculation is based on the advertising spend for all leads divided by the number of leads, or CPL = advertising spend for all leads / number of leads.
+CPL is short for Cost-Per-Lead.
+This is used to determine the average costs incurred to generate a lead.
+The calculation is made using the advertising spend for all leads divided by the number of leads, or CPL = advertising spend for all leads / number of leads.